-Expository Scoring Scheme (ESS) assesses the structure of expository language, a critical language skill in secondary curriculum, using a scoring rubric consisting of the essential characteristics of a coherent expository.
-These characteristics include: 1) object of contest, 2) preparations, 3) start of play, 4) course of play, 5) rules, 6) scoring, 7) duration, 8) strategies, 9) terminology, and 10) cohesion.
+The Expository Scoring Scheme (ESS) assesses the structure of expository language (to explain or describe).
+This is a critical language skill in secondary curriculum.
+The ESS uses a rubric consisting of the essential characteristics of a coherent expository.
+The scoring characteristics for how to play a favorite game or sport include: 1) object of contest, 2) preparations, 3) start of play, 4) course of play, 5) rules, 6) scoring, 7) duration, 8) strategies, 9) terminology, and 10) cohesion.
 The first eight characteristics correspond to the eight topics from the student planning sheet used when eliciting samples for the Expository database.

 Each characteristic receives a scaled score 0-5 or NA (not applicable).
 Five (5) points are given for "proficient" use, 3 points for "emerging" or "inconsistent" use, and 1 point for "immature" or "minimal" use.
-Scores of 2 and 4 are used for intermediate performance.
-A score of 0 is given for student errors (e.g., not covering topic, explaining a different game or sport, not completing/refusing task, student unintelligibility, abandoned utterances).
+Scores of 2 and 4 require scorer's judgement.
+A score of 0 is given for poor performance and/or for errors (e.g., not covering topic, explaining a different game or sport, not completing/refusing task, student unintelligibility, abandoned utterances).
 A score of NA (non-applicable) is given for mechanical/examiner/operator errors (e.g., interference from background noise, issues with recording (cut-offs, interruptions), examiner quitting before student does, examiner not following protocol, examiner asking overly specific or leading questions rather than open-ended questions or prompts).
 A composite is scored by adding the total of the characteristic scores.
 Highest score=50.